apache/iceberg-go/website/src/api.md

 * Create and list namespaces.
 * Create, load, and drop tables

-Currently only rest catalog has been implemented, and other catalogs are under active development.
+Currently, only the REST catalog has been implemented, and other catalogs are under active development.
 Here is an example of how to create a `RestCatalog`:

 ```go